-Death by 1000 cuts, it’s an apt expression in today’s software world.
+Death by 1000 cuts; it’s an apt expression in today’s software world.
 I’m a user, and I create software.
-In a single day, I encounter an excessive number of bugs and annoyances.
-It’s not fair to subject anyone as a user or a user that creates software to frustration and suffering.
+In a day, I encounter numerous bugs and annoyances.
+It’s unfair to subject people to frustration and suffering.
 Let’s meditate on the subject of software quality.

-Some people have ideas for solutions, but solving those problems will likely require a scorched earth approach.
-We will need to adopt new platforms that will limit the lines of code in between clicking a file and saving it.
-If we don’t do that, we will continue to decimate user experiences and annoy people.
+Some have ideas for solutions, but solving these problems requires a scorched-earth approach.
+We must adopt new platforms with limited lines of code between clicking a file and saving it.
+If we don’t, software development teams will perpetually ruin user experiences.

 Change is Hard

-While I have been writing this article, I have run into several annoyances and possibly bugs.
-I’m typing these words, and LinkedIn has decided that putting zero-padding below the text was a great design decision.
-When pasting in some text from another web page, the formatting was kept intact, and the whole paragraph went bold.
+While writing this article, I encountered several bugs.
+I’m typing these words, and LinkedIn added zero padding below the text.
+The formatting remained when pasting text from another web page, and the whole paragraph turned bold. 😒

-I just pressed enter after inserting that image, and my cursor was underneath the download dialog.
-It doesn’t take long to realize you are in hell, and there is no way out.
+I pressed enter after image insertion, and my cursor was underneath the download dialog.
+It doesn’t take long to realize you’re a rat in a cage.

 Love & Technology